Dino-Kupinic/Schulbuchaktion/docs/developers/extending.md

 ## Architecture

 Schulbuchaktion makes use of the monolithic architecture.
-The repository contains following main directories, `/frontend`, `/backend` and `/docs`.
-As you can see, we also have a monorepo instead of splitting the services into seperate git repositories, e.g. `Schulbuchkation-client`, `Schulbuchkation-backend`, ... .
+The repository contains the following main directories, `/frontend`, `/backend` and `/docs`.
+As you can see, we also have a monorepo instead of splitting the services into separate git repositories, e.g. `Schulbuchaktion-client`, `Schulbuchaktion-backend`, …

 ### REST-API